ami-iit/element_aerodynamics-control/software/README.md

 * In [joint-configuration-generation](./wind-tunnel/joint-configuration-generation/), there are matlab scripts to generate automatic random joint configurations close to the reference positions, accountign also for locked joints,

 * In [position-control](./wind-tunnel/position-control/), there is the position controller used to move the robot in the desired generated joint positions to test it and acqurie the aerodynamic force data.

+Please refer to [this wiki](https://github.com/ami-iit/element_ironcub-control/wiki/How-to-run-iRonCub-simulation-in-Gazebo-with-Simulink-controllers) for info on how to run the Simulink position-control model in Gazebo with the robot models.

 ### Related publications: